• Skip to primary navigation

 So today I was excited to change things up a bit and try to make the prettiest autumn salad with some of my favorite ingredients.

-First, I’m using massaged kale in this recipe.
+Kale: First, I’m using massaged kale in this recipe.
 If you’ve ever had a raw kale salad, you might have noticed that the kale was a little bitter and its texture a little coarse.

 However, if you massage the kale for only about five minutes, it will begin to soften and wilt.
 This seems to break down its dense cellulose structure leaving it easier to digest and much tastier.
-Read more about how to massage kale here.

 massage kale

-Next, this salad has two of my favorite autumn fruits: apples and pomegranates.
+Apples and pomegranate seeds: Next, this salad has two of my favorite autumn fruits: apples and pomegranates.
 Apples are actually my favorite fruit no matter the season.
-You can read about some of the health benefits of apples here.

 Pomegranate seeds are a powerful superfood.
 Read about them here.
 They are loaded with antioxidants and phytochemicals that protect heart and brain health.